diku-dk/futhark-benchmarks/rodinia/bfs/data/README.md

 # Datasets

+`verysmall` is hand-written.

-All content in both `.in` and `.out` files originate from Rodinia, though their input and output formats has been converted to Futhark's format.
+`4096nodes` originate from Rodinia, though their input and output formats has been converted to Futhark's format.